-The materials and colours of the walls and roofs of houses will have a major impact on the visual quality of Waratah.
-The use of a combination of finishes is encouraged for the purpose of achieving a degree of individuality and interest.
+The materials and colours of the walls and roofs of houses will have a major impact on the visual quality of Rathdowne.
+The use of a combination of finishes is encouraged for achieving a degree of individuality and interest.

 Thoughtful selection of materials and colours will achieve a degree of visual harmony between houses and will avoid colours that are out of character with neighbouring houses.
 For these reasons, purchasers are requested to submit roof and wall materials and colours for approval.
-Colours which reflect the natural tones of the environment at Waratah are recommended.
+Colours which reflect the natural tones of the environment at Rathdowne are recommended.